uzaymacar/ai-agents/README.md

 # AI Agents

+**NOTE**: *This repository is still in progress and will be updated in the near future.
+While I started putting these agents together nearly a year ago, the AI agents landscape has evolved significantly since then and things might be out-of-date.*

 This is a repository collecting various AI agents I've worked on.

 Some of them I use frequently and others I programmed for fun or learning.